 Flood Damage Reduction

-From the beginning, TVA was charged with coming up with solutions for these problems, and taming the wild waters that were taking such a heavy toll on the land.
+From the beginning, TVA was charged with coming up with solutions for these problems, and taming the wild waters that were regularly taking such a heavy toll on land and lives.

 TVA River Forecast Center